syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Getting-Started.md

 ## Add SfCalendar

-The following steps help to add a SfCalendar control through code.
+The following steps helps to add a SfCalendar control through code.

 * Adding namespace for the added assemblies.